 Paper stored at cool temperatures and in a dark, not-too-humid place can last up to three years.
 An image printed on thermal paper will last for at least seven years.

-If you want to maintain the durability of your paper receipts, consider using a receipt organizer.
+If you want to maintain the durability of your physical receipts, consider using a receipt organizer.

-Traditional bond paper, also known as wood-free paper, is a popular choice with many offices.
-Take a look in your office’s printer tray—there’s a pretty high chance there’s some A4-size bond paper in there!
+Traditional bond paper, also known as wood-free, is a popular choice with many offices.
+Take a look in your office’s printer tray—there’s a pretty high chance that’s what is in there!

 3. Carbonless paper